As an admin or content owner you want to direct people to a specific action within a track.

 To add a task to a track:

-Access the track you want to add a track to.
+Access the track you want to add a task to.

 Open the context menu (button with three dots) and select Edit.

-Click Add Content and select Task from the menu.
+Click Create and select Task from the menu.

 Add a task Description.